 To become an Georgia notary, a notary applicant must:

-3. Be a legal resident in the county he or she is applying in
+3. Be a legal resident in the county in which he or she is applying.

-4. Have a operating telephone number to include on your notary application
+4. Have an operating telephone number to include on your notary application.

 If you meet the above qualifications you can apply to become a Georgia notary by: